There is a story that the emperor Napoleon once asked the scientist Laplace why Laplace’s new book did not mention God.

 At some finite point in the past, relative velocities would have reached the speed of light.
 Scientists generally agree that the speed of light is the maximum possible speed.
 Thus, this point would have to mark the beginning of time and the universe as we know it.
 Even if it turns out that there is a velocity greater than the speed of light, that will not undermine the theory—it only states that there is a “maximum velocity.”

-Suppose, however, that a higher velocity than the speed of light were discovered in our universe.
+Suppose, however, that a higher velocity than the speed of light was discovered in our universe.
 The Borde-Vilenkin-Guth proof would not be undermined.
-For the BVG proof it does not matter what the highest velocity is, but only that there must be a maximum velocity (whatever it may be).
+For the BVG proof, it does not matter what the highest velocity is, but only that there must be a maximum velocity (whatever it may be).
 As long as there was a maximum velocity, the past velocities would eventually reach it.

 Thus, there must be a beginning of every universe or multiverse which has an average rate of expansion greater than zero—such as our universe, which has been expanding ever since the Big Bang.